MGM Grand Las Vegas: Other features

 Upon opening, the MGM included family friendly attractions such as the Oz Arcade, offering more than 150 games; and the 30000 sqft Oz Midway, with 30 midway games.
 The theme park, MGM Grand Adventures, opened on 33 acres located northeast of the resort.
 It closed to the public in 2000, and was briefly used thereafter for corporate and special events.
 Some of the former theme park land would later be taken over by the Signature towers.
-Topgolf opened one of its driving ranges on the remaining acreage in 2016.
+Topgolf opened one of its driving ranges on the remaining acreage on May 19, 2016.

 The MGM opened a 380000 sqft conference center in April 1998.
 The facility, as well as a pool and spa, were constructed on 15 acres of land previously occupied by a portion of the theme park and a parking lot.
 An expansion of the conference center began in June 2017, and was opened in January 2019.
 It was built at a cost of $130 million.

 An indoor lion habitat opened at the resort as a free attraction on July 1, 1999.
 The $9 million enclosure measured 5000 sqft and featured several glass walls for viewing, as well as a see-through tunnel.
 The habitat consisted of more than 40 lions who were rotated out on a daily basis for viewing.
 The lions were owned by animal trainer Keith Evans and lived at his ranch outside Las Vegas.
 As part of ongoing renovation work, the habitat closed on January 31, 2012.
 It was replaced by a sports bar.

 The 1996–1998 renovation added a retail and restaurant area known as the Studio Walk, featuring a Hollywood sound stage theme.
 In 2013, the Studio Walk was rebranded as The District.
 A separate, underground retail area was known originally as the Starlane Mall, before being renamed MGM Underground in 2012.

 In April 2001, CBS opened Television City, a television research facility located in the Studio Walk.
 An exhibit, CSI: The Experience, opened at the Studio Walk in 2009.
 It was a paid attraction based on the television series CSI: Crime Scene Investigation.
 Visitors would tour the exhibit, analyzing faux crime scenes and evidence to solve murder cases.
 The attraction closed in 2020, due to the local effects of the COVID-19 pandemic.

 The MGM opened with a 144000 sqft pool complex.
 Wet Republic, a popular 54000 sqft dayclub by Hakkasan, has operated at the pool area since 2008.
 Level Up, a video game lounge also by Hakkasan, opened in 2016, taking over the former Rainforest Cafe space.